-Management Science Laboratory addresses a variety of topics associated with operations management, ranging from mathematical programming to numerical analysis.
-"We go whereever there is a mathematical problem."
-Our challenge starts when someone feels a conventional operation would not be efficient and might be improved.
-We do our best to assess, solve, and find a better solution.
+The Management Science Laboratory explores a broad range of topics in operations management, ranging from mathematical programming to numerical analysis.
+"We go wherever there is a mathematical problem."
+Our work begins when someone feels that a conventional operation is inefficient and could be improved.
+We strive to analyze the issue, discover underlying structures, and propose better solutions.

-The chief research staff (Hiroyuki Goto), collaborative researchers, and some of graduate students have been into the following themes:
+The chief research staff (Hiroyuki Goto), collaborative researchers, and several graduate students have engaged in the following themes:

 1. Scheduling methods under limited resources